yuho-yuho/gitm_default/README.md

 git clone https://github.com/yuho-yuho/gitm_default.git
 ```

-You can change your GITM name to whatever you want.

 2\.
-Go into the repo directory
+Go into the repo directory (You can change your GITM name to whatever you want)

 ```shell
 cd gitm_default
 ```

-By default, you can use the ifort compiler

 3\.
-Configure the Fortran compiler (version 10)
+Configure the Fortran compiler with ifort (By default)

 ```shell
 ./Config.pl -install -compiler=ifortmpif90 -earth